vector-index-bench/vibe/README.md

 python3 run.py --dataset agnews-mxbai-1024-euclidean
 ```

+The run.py script does not depend on any external libraries and can therefore be used without a container or a virtual environment.

 Common options for run.py:
 - `--parallelism n`: Use `n` processes for benchmarking.
 - `--algorithm algo`: Run the benchmark for only `algo`.